Welcome Back, Kotter: Arnold Dingfelder Horshack

-The class clown of the Sweathogs, the character Arnold Horshack, is completely comfortable with his oddball, if naïve, personality.
+The class clown of the Sweathogs, Horshack is completely comfortable with his oddball, if naïve, personality.
 Horshack was known for his unique observations and his wheezing laugh, similar to that of a hyena.
-(Palillo revealed on a 1995 episode of The Jenny Jones Show that it originated from the way his father breathed during the last two weeks of his life as he lay dying from lung cancer.)
 It is possible that academically he is the smartest Sweathog.
 He is the only central Sweathog character to be promoted out of a remedial academics class, but he soon returns after feeling out of place.
 He has an affection for acting and enjoys old movies, particularly 1930s musicals.
 He eventually marries Mary Johnson, a co-worker and fellow Sweathog.
 Although his surname sounds like a term for a brothel, he claims it is a "very old and respected name" meaning "the cattle are dying."
-His middle name (and his mother's maiden name) is "Dingfelder".
+His middle name (and his mother's maiden name) is Dingfelder.